bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 51°
+- 50°
-- Mostly Cloudy
+- Breezy and Mostly Cloudy
 - 40% humidity
-- 12 mph wind
+- 11 mph wind
-- 83% cloud cover
+- 73% cloud cover
 - 37 AQI 🟩
 - 0.33 inches of snow and 0.02 inches of rain expected in the next 48 hours